 Sadly after Moritz Grobe died, his family didn’t use the park and the villa much and at one point it was even rented out to the Habsburgs family.

-Similarly like Kinsky Garden Park, eventually the family sold the park to the local town hall in 1905 and the next year it was opened to the public under the name of Havlickovy Sady.
-Karel Havlicek Borovsky was a famous writer and journalist.
+Similarly like Kinsky Garden Park and the family summer villa, eventually the family sold the park to the local town hall in 1905 and the next year it was opened to the public under the name of Havlickovy Sady.
+Karel Havlicek Borovsky was a famous Czech writer and journalist.

 What to see in the park